-What to do with your Junk Insurance Policies
+What to do with your Junk Insurance Policies?

-Do you hold any Endowment or Money back plans sold to you by any of your relative , Neighbour or was it bought by your Father for you for your “Secure future” .
 Most of the people hold Junk Insurance Policies which are of no much use to them .
-Policies like Endowment or Money Back Policies hardly bear Inflation and have no ability to meet your long term goals like Child Education , Child Marriage or Retirement .
+Policies like Endowment or Money Back Policies hardly bear Inflation and have no ability to meet your long term goals like Child Education, Child Marriage or Retirement.

-Note : All the points I have mentioned are generic and might be little different for different policies , but overall it would be similar.
-Also , points I am going to discuss are for people who are not happy with their policies and want to get rid of them .
-People who are very happy with their policies are advised to continue the policy .
+Note: All the points I have mentioned are generic and might be little different for different policies, but overall it would be similar.
+Also, points I am going to discuss are for people who are not happy with their policies and want to get rid of them.
+People who are very happy with their policies are advised to continue the policy.

-I will discuss different scenarios and you can see which category you belong to . before that lets understand some basic things which you might not know .
+I will discuss different scenarios and you can see which category you belong to.
+Before that lets understand some basic things which you might not know.

 Top Reasons Why you hold some Endowment Policies